ryanrhymes/acmdev/README.md

-ACM SIGCOMM 2012 Web Site
+ACM DEV 2015 Web Site
 =========================

-PHP/HTML/CSS/JS code for the ACM SIGCOMM 2012 website.
+PHP/HTML/CSS/JS code for the ACM DEV 2015.
+The code is forked from the ACM SIGCOMM 2012 website.

 You are welcome to reuse and adapt this code for your conference.
 It is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 Please see http://creativecommons.org/licenses/by-nc-sa/3.0/.
 Source code is available at https://github.com/ryanrhymes/SIGCOMM2012.